ray-x/navigator.lua/README.md

 - A plugin combines the power of LSP and 🌲🏡 Treesitter together.
 Not only provids a better highlight but also help you analyse symbol context effectively.

-- Fuzzy search & build ctags symbols
+- ctags fuzzy search & build ctags symbols

+-

 - [![a short intro of navigator](https://user-images.githubusercontent.com/1681295/147378905-51eede5f-e36d-48f4-9799-ae562949babe.jpeg)](https://youtu.be/P1kd7Y8AatE)